 Share this Post

-Sucia Island rests on the southern edge of the wildlife rich inland sea named the Strait of Georgia.
-This guarantees great views of seals, porpoise, Bald eagles and their nests, sea lions, and other exciting marine mammals.
+Sucia Island rests on the southern edge of the wildlife-rich inland sea named the Strait of Georgia.
+This guarantees great views of seals, porpoises, Bald eagles and their nests, sea lions, and other exciting marine mammals.

 Our hope is always to exceed your expectations when it comes to the food we serve.
 We understand that the one thing that you are sure to remember is whether the food was palatable.
 On our tours you won’t go hungry!
 As the owners of the company we personally see to the creation of each meal plan on our multi-day camping expeditions.
 We source most of our food from local organic farms here in the Skagit and Samish River valleys and use the freshest seasonal ingredients possible in all of our dishes.
 If you have any special dietary needs then just let us know, we can accommodate almost any requests.